-Live and Study on the Sunshine Coast Queensland
+Live and Learn on the Sunshine Coast

 The Sunshine Coast is known for its beautiful beaches, surfing, nature reserves, and relaxed vibe.
 Exceptional scenery, adventure and new experiences can be found around each corner.
 The Sunshine Coast has a naturally refreshing feel, from locally produced food and drink, to cool boutique stores with handmade goods, there is something for everyone.

 The Sunshine Coast is situated 100km (62 miles) north of the state capital Brisbane, and contains over 70km (43 miles) of serene coastline.
 Its residential population of just over 300,000 is spread over the 462.4km² (287.3 miles²) area means that it is far from crowded.
 The Sunshine Coast is a urban area and the third most populated area in the Australian state of Queensland.
 The Sunshine Coast encompasses beach resorts, surf spots and rural hinterland in southern Queensland, Australia.
 It stretches from the coastal city of Caloundra, near Brisbane, north to the Cooloola section of the Great Sandy National Park, home to multicoloured sand dunes, mangrove forests, and shallow lakes.
 Upscale Noosa Heads has boutique shops, waterways, and walking trails through Noosa National Park.

 View the Why Study on the Sunshine Coast Brochure